intel/neural-compressor/rfcs/auto_round_to_tgi.md

 Advantages:

 - No third-party dependency introduced.
-- TCI maintainers have better control.
+- TGI maintainers have better control.

 ### 2. Perform inference with an AutoRound-quantized model.